cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 For example, we can say, "`Math.random()` returns a random number in the interval `[0, 1)`"

-"Returns" is the standard technical term for what a function outputs.
+"Returns" is the standard technical term for what a function "generates".
 It aligns with programming language terminology, especially in documentation and developer communication.

 ---